Venezuela's Chavez needs another operation

 | CARACAS

-The 57-year-old socialist leader confirmed he traveled to Havana for the tests on Saturday.
-Rumors of the unannounced trip had prompted a flood of speculation among the opposition and supporters alike that he was at death's door.
+The 57-year-old socialist leader confirmed he travelled to Havana for the tests on Saturday.
+Rumours of the unannounced trip had prompted a flood of speculation among the opposition and supporters alike that he was at death's door.

 Chavez's health is the wildcard ahead of an October 7 presidential election, when he will seek a new six-year term.
 He has never given many details about his condition so the news he needs more surgery was bound to feed doubts about his recovery.